-The Vietnamese people don’t generally tip unless they go to a hairdresser or spa for a massage.
+The Vietnamese people don’t generally tip unless they go to a hairdresser or spa for a massage, as you can see this.
 In taxis they may only round up the total taxi fare.
 Maybe the rich Vietnamese will tip when they go to a high end restaurant or bar but apart from that tipping is not standard.

 As a tourist you are not expected to tip but nobody will say no to you tipping them for good service.
 Remember Vietnam is still a relatively poor country.
 It has seen a great increase in prosperity over the last 10 years though your average worker in a bar, restaurant or hotel still gets paid very low.

 You will see that in the hotels, bars and restaurants you get charged 10% tax and 5% service charge on top of the prices quoted.
 That 5% service charge is supposed to go to the staff as a tip but it is very common for the establishment to not hand over the full amount to the staff.
 It is common for the management to take 50% or more of the service charge to cover costs like breakages, wear and tear or the odd people not paying their bills, if in fact they hand over any of that 5% to the staff.